Star Wars: Galaxy's Edge: Narrative

-The main story events of the land are set between the films Episode VIII – The Last Jedi and Episode IX – The Rise of Skywalker, and depicts the presence of both the First Order and Resistance.
-However, guests also have the opportunity to meet Star Wars characters from other timelines such as The Mandalorian and Grogu.
+In Florida, the main story events of the land are set between the films Episode VIII – The Last Jedi and Episode IX – The Rise of Skywalker, and depicts the presence of both the First Order and Resistance.
+However, park guests also have the opportunity to meet Star Wars characters from other timelines such as The Mandalorian and Grogu.
 Lucasfilm's Matt Martin stated that these characters are "visiting Batuu in the time that you know them from the series—or somewhere close to it—and you're getting to meet them [then and] there" and that Walt Disney Imagineering "has a pretty good way of ensuring that those characters don't intrude on each other."

+The location in California originally opened with the same sequel trilogy setting as in Florida, but on April 29, 2026, the location at Disneyland expanded its timeline to include the original trilogy era of Star Wars.
+This includes character appearances by Darth Vader, Luke Skywalker, Han Solo, and Princess Leia, joining the already existing character appearances by Ahsoka Tano, The Mandalorian, Grogu, and R2-D2.
+Guests also continue have the opportunity to meet the sequel trilogy character Rey near the Rise of the Resistance attraction.
+Imagineer Asa Kalama stated; "That's part of the reason we designed this sort of neutral, Wild West sort of space town, because it allowed it to be a framework under which we could project different stories."

+The narrative of the Rise Of The Resistance attraction has remained unchanged since opening.
+Smuggler’s Run received a narrative overhaul in 2026, both at California and Florida, to include The Mandalorian and Grogu as pivotal characters.
+This was to make the ride a tie-in for their 2026 film.